Montana/curl-fetch/README.md

 ## Reversal method

-Sometimes fetching curl using wget may not work, you'll want to try using curl to fetch wget, then again retrying fetching curl using wget to the latest version:
+Sometimes fetching curl using wget may not work, you'll want to try using wget to fetch curl, then again retrying fetching curl using wget to the latest version:

 ```bash
  # Set the URL for downloading wget